csci104/site/_includes/writeups/websearch-1.md

 All other files are complete, though you'll need to read through them carefully to understand what you've been given.

+### Recommended Ordering of Implementation

 We recommend the following order of implementation:

 - [ ] Complete your `MDParser`.
 You may consider writing a separate test program (i.e. `.cpp` program with a `main()`) that creates an MDParser and parses a sample MD file, but we have also provided a set of MD parsing tests in `mdparse-tests.cpp`.
+You can compile them with `make mdparser-tests` and then run them as `./mdparser_tests`.

 - [ ] Update/complete your `Makefile` for each `.cpp` file.